-Recent research and discussions focus on OHS as part of complex systems.
-From such a perspective, the OHS professional must consider the functioning of the whole organisational system and comprehend how different elements and processes act together when exposed to a range of influences simultaneously, rather than just search for broken parts (Dekker, 2011, p.
+Recent research and discussions focus on OHS as part of complex systems.9 From such a perspective, the OHS professional must consider the functioning of the whole organisational system and comprehend how different elements and processes act together when exposed to a range of influences simultaneously rather than search for broken parts (Dekker, 2011, p.
 127).
-Traditional OHS models are based on the premise that for incidents to happen, something or someone must break or malfunction.
+Traditional OHS models are based on the premise that something or someone must break or malfunction for incidents to happen.
 However, many writers (Rasmussen, 1997; Dekker and others) have described a phenomenon of 'drift' where organisations fail because they normalise very small changes to parameters until the system as a whole drifts into an unsafe state.
-While constant adaptation is a requirement for success of complex systems, organisations are subject to constant pressures deriving from efficiency and cost imperatives which can bring the system into a 'brittle' situation where the ability to adapt to a change in circumstances is reduced to a critical level.
+While constant adaptation is required for the success of complex systems, organisations are subject to constant pressures deriving from efficiency and cost imperatives, which can bring the system into a 'brittle' situation where the ability to adapt to a change in circumstances is reduced to a critical level.

-Furthermore, in our efforts to manage safety by increasing reliability we tend to add redundancy which adds to the complexity of our systems.
-While this redundancy in safety critical systems may be essential it also adds to the complexity of the system which can intensify the outcomes of a system failure.
+Furthermore, in our efforts to manage safety by increasing reliability, we tend to add redundancy, which adds to the complexity of our systems.
+While this redundancy in safety-critical systems may be essential, it also adds to the system's complexity, which can intensify the outcomes of a system failure.
 This can happen without anything breaking, or without anybody actively erring or violating rules.

-The interactions within and between complex systems are not particularly well understood as the growth of complexity in society and organisations has outpaced our understanding of how they work and fail (Dekker, 2011, p. xiii).
-In light of these observations, definitions of hazards may need reconceptualising and further revision as our understanding develops.
+The interactions within and between complex systems are poorly understood as the growth of complexity in society, and organisations have outpaced our understanding of how they work and fail (Dekker, 2011, p. xiii).
+This is of particular importance as two of the most concerning conditions in Australian workplaces, body stressing and mental stress which combined represent 46% of workers' compensation claims (SWA 2023b), are complex and multifactorial.

-&lt;sup>6 See OHS BoK 12.1 Systems.
+9 See OHS BoK 12.1 Systems and Systems Thinking.